ledongthuc/example/relay/README.md

 ### Code

 Because of low trigger relay, we will write state LOW to digital pin 7 of Arduino uno to trigger (turn on the light).
-And write HIGH to normal (turn off the light)
+And, write HIGH to normal (turn off the light)

 ```c++
 int relayPin = 7;